Left Atrial Appendage (LAA)

 The Left Atrial Appendage Closure Device

-Help for patients with atrial fibrillation who require an alternative to long-term anticoagulation (warfarin or NOAC) therapy through a minimally invasive procedure.
+There is help for patients with atrial fibrillation who require an alternative to long-term anticoagulation (warfarin or NOAC) therapy through a minimally invasive procedure.
+This involves closing the Left Atrial Appendage.

 The LAA closure device such as the WATCHMAN FLX or AMULET Device is indicated to reduce the risk of thromboembolism from the left atrial appendage in patients with non-valvular atrial fibrillation who: